 There are more than 50 different combinations of the film elements:

-— Two different opening scenes: Darth Vader or Skytroopers
+— Three different opening scenes: Darth Vader, Kylo Ren or Skytroopers

 — Different second scenes: the ice planet Hoth, the Wookiee planet Kashyyk, the planet Jakku with the Millennium Falcon, or the podrace on Tatooine

-— Four different character interactions: Admiral Ackbar, Princess Leia, BB8, or Yoda
+— Six different character interactions: Admiral Ackbar, Princess Leia, BB8, Poe Dameron, Maz Kanata, or Yoda.

-— Different finales: Death Star (above the planet Geonosis), Coruscant, or the watery planet of Naboo, or Star Wars: Galaxy’s Edge’s Black Spire Outpost.
+— Different finales: Death Star (above the planet Geonosis), Coruscant, the watery planet of Naboo, or Star Wars: Galaxy’s Edge’s Black Spire Outpost.

 Star Wars characters you may encounter: